lunarised/lunarised/README.md

 <h1 style="color: #ffffff; background-color: #111111;">Howdy!</h1>

-I am a software developer and ops enthusiast
+I am a software engineer and ops enthusiast

 ### I frequently program in
+- Typescript☺
 - Java
 - Python
 - C++
-- Typescript
 - C

-### My Main Project
-My Main Project at the moment, Is going through SICP in scheme.
-Its alot of fun

 ### I also learn a few other languages such as
 - Rust
 - Objective C
 - 6502

+###I am currently learning

+Rust from The Rust Programming Language

 ### I also have a variety of other tech experience, including but not limited to
-- Embeded Systems
 - Systems Administration with Linux
 - CI/CD
+- Embeded Systems

 ### You can contact me either on
 - Twitter: [@lunarised](https://twitter.com/lunarised)
-- Discord: lunarised#5264
+- Discord: lunarised
 - Email: lunarised(at)outlook.com